peterzieba/5Vpld/README.md

 CPLD - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">Complex Programmable Logic Device</a><br />
 PLD - Programmable Logic Device<br />
 GAL - <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">Generic Array Logic</a><br />
-WinCUPL - A Windows front-end to the CUPL compiler and related programs<br />
+<a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end to the CUPL compiler and related programs<br />
-CUPL - Compiler for Universal Programmable Logic (A old programming language for logic.
-Modern examples would be Verilog/VHDL)<br />
+CUPL - Compiler for Universal Programmable Logic.
+(A old programming language for logic.
+Modern examples would be Verilog/VHDL).
+WinCUPL ultimately uses this to compile .PLD files into a .JED file.<br />
 FITTER - A fitter converts a netlist into the fusemap (.JED) file.
-Fitters are needed for the CPLD devices.
+Fitters are needed for the ATF150x CPLD devices.
 If my understanding is correct, this is basically place & route.<br />
 .JED/JEDEC File - A fuse map intended to be "burned/programmed" into a logic device.<br />
 .SVF File - Serial Vector Format.
 This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
 Wine - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />